Analyticity for classical gasses via recursion: Introduction

 Our goal in this paper is to develop a version of the correlation decay method for continuous particle systems.
-This presents several challenges including determining the right analogue of self-avoiding walk trees and recurrence relations for point processes.
+This presents several challenges including determining a useful analogue of the recurrence given by~\eqref{eqWeitzRecurs}.
+We briefly summarize our approach here, with precise definitions postponed until later.
+Our main object of study is the density function of a point process, $\rho_{\bl}(v)$, and more generally a generalization of the density function to complex-valued activity functions (given in~\eqref{eq1ptDef} below and used already in~\cite{ruelle1963correlation}).

+We develop several tools to work with these complex densities.
+The first is Theorem~\ref{thmMainIdentitiy} which provides an integral identity for $\rho_{\bl}(v)$ in terms of densities with respect to modified activity functions $\bl_{v \to w}$.

+This is inspired by the identity~\eqref{eqWeitzRecurs} from the discrete setting, though here instead of vertices being removed from $G$ to form the graphs $G_i$, we have the original activity function $\bl$ being `damped' (multiplied pointwise by values in $[0,1]$) to form the new activity functions $\bl_{v \to w}$.

+The second tool is Lemma~\ref{lemContract}, which provides a contractive property of the functional that defines the identity in~\eqref{eqIntIntro}.
+In particular, if the densities in the integrand in~\eqref{eqIntIntro} all lie in a specified complex domain, then $\rho_{\bl}(v)$ also does.
+The condition for this property determines our convergence criterion.

-We work with a generalization of the definition of the density of a point process to complex-valued activities (given in~\eqref{eq1ptDef} below and used already in~\cite{ruelle1963correlation}).
-We develop three tools to work with these densities.
-The first is Lemma~\ref{lemZIntegral}, an integral expression for $\log Z_\Lam(\lam)$ in terms of these generalized densities.
-This is what allows us to bound $\log Z_\Lam(\lam)$ and prove the absence of zeroes in a region in the complex plane.
-The next is Theorem~\ref{thmMainIdentitiy} which gives a recursive integral identity for complex densities.
-This is somewhat analogous to one step of the self-avoiding walk tree construction of Godsil~\cite{godsil1981matchings} and Weitz~\cite{Weitz} in discrete settings.
-Finally our convergence criteria is determined by the contractive properties of the functional that defines this recursive identity given in Lemma~\ref{lemContract}.
+Finally we use an integral expression for $\log Z_\Lam(\lam)$ in terms of densities given in Lemma~\ref{lemZIntegral}.
+Along with Lemma~\ref{lemContract} this allows us to bound $\log Z_\Lam(\lam)$ and prove the absence of zeroes in a region in the complex plane.
+While in the discrete setting, the proof of zero freeness in~\cite{peters2019conjecture} uses induction on the number of vertices in a graph facilitated by the identity~\eqref{eqWeitzRecurs}, our argument (the proof of Theorem~\ref{thmZeroFreeProof}) uses a kind of continuous induction over activity functions $\bl$ starting with the identically $0$ activity function, facilitated by our identity~\eqref{eqIntIntro} which involves damping activity functions.